 Ten Legal English Expressions You Should Know

 Studying Legal English can be hard, particularly with the advanced vocabulary and expressions that you need to know in order to be a successful lawyer.
-In this article, we teach you ten Legal English Expressions that you will hear regularly at your law firm.
+In this article, we teach you ten Legal English Expressions that you will hear regularly at your office.

 Ten Legal English Expressions

-Whether you are meeting an important client or negotiating a contract, understanding the idioms, phrasal verbs and unique vocabulary that’s used in these professional contexts is important to a successful legal career.
+Whether you are meeting an important client or negotiating a contract, understanding the idioms, phrasal verbs and unique vocabulary that are utilised in these professional contexts is important to a successful legal career.

 The office is where idioms and English expressions are used frequently by native speakers.
 It may even feel as if people only speak using idioms and slang words.
 There are tons of expressions in Legal English and the ten expressions you will learn today will help you to communicate more effectively at your law firm or legal department.